JLBLine/WODEN/README.md

 Code borrows the gaussian and shapelet methodology from the RTS [Mitchell et al. 2008](https://ieeexplore.ieee.org/document/4703504?arnumber=4703504 "IEEExplorer"), as well as directly uses the metafits file reader.

 WODEN is able to run using shapelet model source catalogues generated with SHApelet Modelling For Interferometers ([SHAMFI](https://github.com/JLBLine/SHAMFI)), specified with the `--woden_srclist` SHAMFI option.
+It also includes a script to convert a multi-scale CLEAN component list out of [WSClean](https://sourceforge.net/projects/wsclean/) into a WODEN-style srclist (when running WSClean use the `-save-source-list` option).

 ## 1. Installation
 See INSTALL.md for details.
 Only supported on linux so far, and with only limited installation testing.
 Requires an NVIDIA GPU.